-Overall, 59% of juveniles had a school-based offense.22 Two-thirds of diverted juveniles (69%) had a school-based offense, while half of the juveniles with probation (50%) had a school-based offense.
+Overall, 59% of juveniles had a school-based offense.
+More diverted juveniles (69%) had a school-based offense, while half of the juveniles with probation (50%) had a school-based offense.
 Committed juveniles had the fewest school-based offenses (14%).